Vergina: Other tombs

 The cemetery of the tumuli extends for over 3 km and contains over 500 grave-mounds of significant wealth, some dating as early as the 11th century BC.

 To the north-west of the ancient city is the important group of tombs from the 6th and 5th centuries BC belonging to members of the Macedonian dynasty and their courts.

 The Cluster of the Queens includes cist and pit tombs dating to the Greco-Persian Wars era, two of which probably belong to the mother and spouse of Alexander I: the all golden "Lady of Aigai" and her female relative, in whose funeral at least twenty-six small terracotta statues.
 One from around 340 BC with an imposing marble throne is identified as that of Eurydice, mother of Philip II.
+The Tomb of Eurydice was robbed between August 13 and September 9 in 2001 with at least seven marble figurines being taken and speculated to have been sold in the black market.

 The so-called "Ionic Tomb" or "Rhomaios's Tomb", named after its excavator, Konstantinos Rhomaios, is an elegant Macedonian tomb with an Ionic facade consisting of four engaged columns crowned by a painted floral frieze, now no longer visible because of weathering.
 It contained a marble throne with armrests supported by sphinxes.